Preserve the Past as an Applied Archaeologist

 The IUP Applied Archaeology MA program is the first academic program in the United States recognized by the American Cultural Resources Association.

 The American Cultural Resource Association recently began recognizing academic programs that prepare students for success in Cultural Resource Management.
-There are currently only twenty-one recognized programs, and IUP was placed first on the list.
+There are currently only 21 recognized programs, and IUP was placed first on the list.
 All recognized programs are evaluated by ACRA professionals to determine how well the program prepares students for a career in CRM.